bryxli/zoe-bot/readme.md

 **[Discord Invite Link](https://discord.com/api/oauth2/authorize?client_id=1014214102459093105&permissions=2048&scope=bot)**

-zoe will let you know when you win or lose. i guess she is just that smart. zoe checks every ten minutes, she can't be doing it all day!
+zoe will let you know when you win or lose. i guess she is just that smart. zoe checks every five minutes, she can't be doing it all day!
 zoe shouts out game results in her channel.

 **Commands**